VladSydorets/scraping-pokemon/README.md

 # Pokémon Scraper
-Simple Python Web Scraper to get some basic info from the official [Pokémon website](https://www.pokemon.com/us/pokedex).
+A simple Python web scraper to retrieve basic information from the official [Pokémon website](https://www.pokemon.com/us/pokedex).

 ## JSON Output
-An example of the output to the `.json` file.
+An example of the output saved to the `.json` file.
 ``` json
 {
     "id": 1,